Contingent Debt: Debt That Will Probably Occur In The Future

 When a claim is made for a contingent debt, it must be determined as provable, and the value of the claim needs to be determined too.

-When filing for bankruptcy, a contingent debt will become due after bankruptcy has been filed, but the obligation or expectation of paying it exists before the bankruptcy.
+When filing for bankruptcy, these debts will become due after bankruptcy has been filed, but the obligation or expectation of paying it exists before the bankruptcy.

 A consumer proposal or bankruptcy can allow for an expected debt to be settled in an easier manner, which is supervised by the Bankruptcy Court.